repoze/repoze.who/README.txt

   each set of identities found by the identifier plugins.
 The first identity that can be authenticated is used to set "REMOTE_USER".

+  The mdproviders section provides an ordered list of plugins that provide metadata provider capability.
+These will be consulted in the defined order.
+Each will have a chance (on ingress) to provide metadata about the authenticated user.
+Our example mdproviders section shows two plugins configured: "properties", and "roles".
+  The (fictional) properties plugin will return a dictionary related to user properties (e.g. first name, last name, phone number, etc).
+  The (fictional) roles mdprovider will return a dictionary with a single key/value pair representing the user's "roles" in the context of the current request.

   The challengers section provides an ordered list of plugins that provide challenger capability.
 These will be consulted in the defined order, so the system will consult the cookie auth plugin first, then the basic auth plugin.
-Each will have a chance, based on the response classification, to initiate a challenge.
+Each will have a chance to initiate a challenge.
 The above configuration indicates that the form challenger will fire if it's a browser request, and the basic auth challenger will fire if it's not (fallback).

 Writing An Identifier Plugin